charliemikels/figura-music-player/README.md

     <li>Unfortunate the default Triangle Sine instrument hits a resource limit around the 113s mark.
 However, the Noteblock instruments and using ChloeSpacedOut's piano are able to complete the song.</li>
 </ul>
 </details>

-## Changes in v5

-Version 5 comes with significant changes

-- Native MIDI file support.
-  - ABC support has been deprecated.
-However, you should be able to convert most ABC files back to MIDI without any loss.
-- Songs can now be included with avatar upload.
-- fewer instructions during playback.
-Most songs play on Low permissions.
-  - (Although, Low's restrictive number of sounds really limits possible complexity)
-- A script can play multiple songs at once.
-- Songs can have multiple configurable instruments.
-- Supports [Figura Piano 2.0](https://github.com/ChloeSpacedOut/figura-piano-2.0) (both in piano and drumkit mode) by [ChloeSpacedOut](https://github.com/ChloeSpacedOut)
-  - Does not support the older piano.
-- Volume and Pitch effects.
-- Rewritten from scratch to make the script more modular.
-Some scripts may be removed if you don't need certain features.